-It is estimated that our limited available cash resources as of the date of this prospectus, would be sufficient to continue operations on a limited budget only through April 30, 2015.
-We intend to raise additional capital that would fund our operations through at least December 31, 2015.
+It is estimated that our limited available cash resources as of the date of this Annual Report on Form 10-K, would be sufficient to continue operations on a limited budget only through May 15, 2016.
+In addition to the \$1,806,000 raised during the year ended December 31, 2015, we intend to raise additional capital that would fund our operations through at least December 31, 2016.
 We are currently negotiating the terms of additional financing with investors and are considering a private placement of our common stock and warrants to purchase common stock.
 Any financing transaction could also, or in the alternative, include the issuance of our debt or convertible debt securities.
 There can be no assurance that a financing transaction would be available to us on terms and conditions that we determined are acceptable.